 If you want to convert visitors into customers, you'll need a landing page: a special, highly focused page that's designed to persuade visitors to take a particular action, like buying something or signing up to your mailing list.
 Learn how to create one from scratch, using custom code.
-(Or click here for a code-free alternative.)
+(Or check out How to Create a Landing Page in WordPress Quickly for a code-free alternative.)

 Speaking of code, this free course teaches you all about PHP, the programming language behind WordPress.
 If you want to go beyond simple customizations and make major changes to your sites by tinkering with the code, you'll need to master PHP, and this course is the perfect way to do that.